xiaominzhu88/next-js-find-dog/README.md

-## This is a desktop app using Next.js
+## This is a desktop app created by Next.js
 # Findogs

 ## Description